Jollywatt/typst-fletcher/src/edges.typ

   /// See also @node.in-math.
   /// -> bool
   in-math: false,
+  /// Function accepting an array of vertices and returning the CeTZ path.
+  ///
+  /// This internal argument isn't meant for normal use.
+  /// It is set automatically depending on the inferred @edge-kinds[edge kind].
+  /// For example, if `bend: 30deg` is given, `draw` defaults
+  /// to `cetz.draw.arc(..)` with appropriate end points.
+  /// -> function
   draw: auto,
+  /// Enable debug annotations for only this edge.
+  /// See @debug.edge.
+  ///
+  /// If `auto`, the debug setting is inherited from the enclosing @diagram or @flexigrid.
   debug: auto,
 ) = {
   let options = (